Mildred Burke

-Mildred Burke (August 5, 1915 – February 18, 1989) was an American professional wrestler.
+Mildred Bliss (August 5, 1915 – February 18, 1989), better known by the ring name Mildred Burke, was an American professional wrestler.
 She is overall a three-time women's world champion under different incarnations and recognitions.

 Burke's heyday lasted from the mid-1930s to the mid-1950s, when she held the NWA World Women's Championship for almost twenty years.
 Burke started out in 1935, wrestling men at carnivals.
 She was managed by her second husband, promoter Billy Wolfe.
 She is a charter member of WWE Hall of Fame's Legacy Wing, Professional Wrestling Hall of Fame, Women's Wrestling Hall of Fame, and the Wrestling Observer Newsletter Hall of Fame.

 Early life

 Born Mildred Bliss on August 5, 1915, in Coffeyville, Kansas, at age 15 she dropped out of school and began to work as a waitress on the Zuni Indian Reservation in Gallup, New Mexico.
 She lived there for three years, before leaving for Kansas City after agreeing to marry her boyfriend.
 He took her to a professional wrestling event, which sparked her interest in the sport.
 Burke was pregnant at the time.
 She worked as a stenographer prior to her wrestling career.